How to Prevent Old Debts from Coming Back to Life

 Generally speaking, any collector that doesn’t abide by the rules laid out in the Fair Debt Collection Practices Act (FDCPA) is breaking the law and may be acting fraudulently.

-- Statute of Limitations – When this expires, you cannot technically be sued for the debt in question.
+- Statute of limitations – When this expires, you cannot technically be sued for the debt in question.

-- Credit Report – Most debts will remain on your credit report for seven years from the date of the last payment.
+- Credit report – Most debts will remain on your credit report for seven years from the date of the last payment.
 Even after the statute of limitation expires, the debt may still remain on your credit report and factor into your credit score.

 Laws and consumer protections are great, but they can only do so much for you if you don’t know what they are.
 When it comes to old debts, be cautious and know your rights.